tianjiaogu/CSC220-Java/README.md

-# CSC220-Java
-All of my homework and projects for CSC220(Computer Programming) at the University of Miami
+# CSC220-Java My work for CSC220(Computer Programming) at the University of Miami

-The folder "LAB" has requirements and some instructions for each lab task.
+The folder "LAB" has requirements for each lab task.
 And "Lab#" are my work.